Sikh art: Manuscript

+A nisan or nishan is a piece of a paper with the handwriting of a Sikh guru included in the opening section of historical Sikh codices.
 Sikh manuscript art was influenced early-on in the early 17th century by the Islamicate art traditions.
 This influence led to elaborate and intricate geometric designs in the early 17th century Sikh manuscript works.
 By the later 17th century, the geometric designs which characterized earlier written works of the precursory period were replaced with floral motifs and designs.
 The issued Hukamnamas (edicts) and signed Nishans (signature of a Sikh guru by scribing the Mul Mantar) of the human guru-period contained illuminations and illustrations with both geometric and floral motifs.
 Nishans were commonly appended to the opening folios of early Sikh scriptural manuscripts, consisting of the handwritten signature of a Sikh guru on a piece of paper.
 Sectarian groups, such as the Minas, also produced illustrated manuscripts.
 By the late 18th century, Kashmiri-style manuscript painting became prevalent amongst the Sikhs and were circulated around the Punjab.
 The mid-to-late 18th century Kashmir-style manuscript art is characterized by "luminous work's vine and floral adornment characteristic".
 During the reign of Ranjit Singh, many manuscripts of Sikh scriptures were illuminated and written with gold, manuscripts illuminated in such a manner are known as a sunehri bir ("golden volume").'